mikeyQwn/wdygm/README.md

 // Throwing alternative

-// Validate throwing returns the object with narrowed type or throws a validation error const validatedObj = schema.validateThrowing(obj);
+// `validateThrowing` returns the object with narrowed type or throws a validation error const validatedObj = schema.validateThrowing(obj);
 ```